algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 #### 3.1.1.3.
 Power mosfet module

 The [*power mosfet module*](https://www.robotics.org.za/XY-MOS) is a device that will be controlled by the board and will depending on the code that is input in it, will allow current to pass from the power supply to the leds.
+It will be used to control the intensity of the light and to turn on or turn off the leds.

 #### 3.1.1.4.
 Leds